 Development of a small Geographical Information System for Dankassari

-The excel data base was initiated by Mr Mamane Chadaou, in charge of Decentralised Cooperation in Dankassari.
+The Excel database was initiated by Mr Mamane Chadaou, in charge of Decentralised Cooperation in Dankassari.
 It has been updated since then by AESCD, thanks to Mamane Chadaou’s monthly progress reports.

 It is a useful tool to create interactive maps localizing our actions.
 Up to now, it has been used in France at supervision committees with the Cesson-Sévigné town council, at AESCD general meetings, in various reports as well as in our Magazine.